‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Toned Booty In Yoga Pants

 In the new snapshot, the model leans over a couch while popping her toned derriere in the air.
 She can be seen wearing a pair of grey, skintight yoga pants that show off her toned legs and round booty.
 Yanet’s abs are also on display in the eye-popping shot and she wears a green bra to match her pants.
 The weather girl looks over her shoulder at the camera, wearing her long, dark locks down and curled with a yellow beanie cap on top.

-The model simply captioned the photo with two pink hearts and within just hours of the post going live, it’s earned the brunette beauty plenty of attention with over 297,000 likes as well as 2,600 comments and growing.
+The model simply captioned the photo with two pink hearts, and within just hours of the post going live, it’s earned the brunette beauty plenty of attention with over 297,000 likes as well as 2,600 comments and growing.
 Most fans took to the post to let Garcia know how beautiful she looks while countless others commented on her toned derriere.

 “I think we’ve all been waiting for this image,” one follower wrote with a thumbs up emoji.